-After you install a smart card, do the following to enable the plug-and-play feature for the smart card:
+After you install a flash media card, do the following to enable the plug-and-play feature for the card:

-- 1. Go to Control Panel, and ensure that you view Control Panel by Category. - 2.
+- 1. Open Control Panel, and ensure that you view Control Panel by Category. - 2.
 Click Hardware and Sound. - 3.
 Click Device Manager.
 If you are prompted for an administrator password or confirmation, type the password or provide confirmation. - 4.
 From the Action menu, select Add legacy hardware.
 The Add Hardware Wizard starts. - 5.
 Follow the instructions on the screen.